A Free Online CME Course for Medical Professionals

 - Evidence-based strategies for recognizing and treating opioid use disorder.

 Pain Management CME: The NEJM Knowledge+ Difference

 Clinicians value NEJM Knowledge+ for more than earning CME and MOC.
 It has been proven to help them pass their board exams, engage in lifelong learning, and improve their confidence and clinical decision-making skills.
-The new Pain Management and Opioids CME module employs the cognitive science principles of all NEJM Knowledge+ programs to give you the same trusted learning outcomes.
+Pain Management and Opioids employs the cognitive science principles of all NEJM Knowledge+ programs to give you the same trusted learning outcomes.